 How to Send a Fax Without a Fax Machine

 You do not need a fax machine to send a fax.
 No phone line, no toner, no paper jams.
-Any device with a browser can send a fax to any fax number in the world.
-Here is exactly how it works and why millions of people still need to do it.
+Any device with a browser can send a fax to supported destinations in the 50 US states and Canada.
+Here is exactly how it works and why the workflow still exists.

 Why People Still Need to Send Faxes

 Fax should be dead by now.
 It is not.
-Over 70% of healthcare providers still use fax for referrals and medical records.
+Healthcare organizations still use fax for referrals and medical records.
 The IRS accepts certain forms by fax.
 Courts, insurance companies, real estate offices, and government agencies all have active fax numbers that they expect you to use.

 So when someone tells you to “fax this over,” you need to actually do it.
 The good news: you do not need to buy a fax machine or find a FedEx Office location.
-Your laptop, phone, or tablet can handle it in about 90 seconds.
+Your laptop, phone, or tablet can handle the workflow in a browser.

 How Online Faxing Works (the 30-Second Version)